 All presentations delivered during the KoM will be attached to the Inception Report.

-It was commonly agreed that the Project execution will follow the TOR as far as practicable.
+It was commonly agreed that the Project execution will follow the TOR.
 In the meeting, the TOR was presented and a general plan how to meet all Project goals was discussed.
-It is noted in accordance with the comment made by the EC representatives that minor differences from the TOR which would not jeopardize the overall Project objectives would be acceptable.
+It is noted in accordance with the comment made by the EC representatives that minor differences from the TOR which would not jeopardize the overall Project objectives would be acceptable, if justified, explicitly documented and commonly agreed.

 Specific topics discussed and agreed in the meeting are presented below in more details.